- What percentage pay raise should I ask for?

-Tips on how to ask for a pay raise:
+How to ask for a pay raise for women and men

-- Don’t expect to receive a pay raise automatically.
+- Don’t expect to receive an increase automatically.

-- Some of the best times to ask for a pay raise are:
+- Some of the best times to ask for higher remuneration are:

 - before next year’s budget